gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

 Gaurav is currently a PhD Candididate in ML/NLP at University College London, United Kingdom.
 His PhD research is focussed on information extraction from unstructured text in general, and biomedical text in particular.
-He is also interested in the improving speed and generalization of deep learning models.
+He is also interested in speeding up training of deep learning models, with improved generalization.

-Before starting his PhD, he was an intern at Yahoo! labs.
-Prior to that he was a Master's student in Data Mining at Unipersity of Pierre and Marie Curie, France and University of Piemonte Orientale, Italy, as an Erasmus Mundus Category A scholar.
-Before that he was a software engineer at Visualwebsiteoptimizer.com.
-He holds an undegraduate degree in Computer Science from Delhi College of Engineering, University of Delhi, India.
+Before starting his PhD, Gaurav was an intern at Yahoo! labs.
+Prior to that he was a Master's student in Data Mining at University of Pierre and Marie Curie, France as an Erasmus Mundus Category A scholar.
+He did his undergrad in Computer Science from Delhi College of Engineering, University of Delhi, India.

 Contact me at:
 ------
+Ask python for help!

-Use python for help: ".".join( ['ku', 'ca', 'lcu', 'sc@hgnis', 'g'])[::-1]
+".".join( ['ku', 'ca', 'lcu', 'sc@hgnis', 'g'])[::-1]